-Completed application forms, together with payment/purchase order and all supporting documentation, must be submitted to the IPEM Training department.
+Completed application forms, together with payment/purchase order and all supporting documentation, should be returned to the IPEM Office.
 Forms should NOT be sent directly to an assessor.
-While email should be used to submit most of the documentation, large items (such as programme handbooks or example marking or research project reports) may need to be submitted by secure file transfer.
-We are unable to process paper applications.
+While email may be used to submit most of the documentation, large items (such as programme handbooks or example marking or research project reports) may need to be posted or sent on a USB stick.